Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 We can now close MGE XE as we don't need to change anything in the other tabs.

+# §4 Finally
+From here on you can decide to install your own selection of mods, though one could argue that a slightly modded vanilla setup is the best way of playing Morrowind (especially for people how experience the game for the first time).
+Almost twenty years of modding gave us lots of great mods but even more crappy ones.
+Don't expect to improve the game by installing dozens of mods that just sound good on paper.
+Chances are they don't meet the quality of the orignal game or cause (compatibility) issues.

+When it comes to modding Morrowind; more is not always better.
+I would urge you not to install dozens of mods and hope you get it right.

 As fun as it can be to browse trough modding guides, forums and pages, it can also be can be a headache; especially to people new to the game.